ourresearch/openalex-docs/README.md

 The API is the primary way to get OpenAlex data.
 It's free and requires no authentication.
 The daily limit for API calls is 100,000 requests per user per day.
 For best performance, [add your email](how-to-use-the-api/rate-limits-and-authentication.md#the-polite-pool) to all API requests, like `mailto=example@domain.com`.
 [Learn more](how-to-use-the-api/api-overview.md)

-There is also a complete database database snapshot available to download.
+There is also a complete database snapshot available to download.
 [Learn more about the data snapshot here.](download-all-data/openalex-snapshot.md)

 The API has a limit of 100,000 calls per day, and the snapshot is updated monthly.
 If you need a higher limit, or more frequent updates, please look into [**OpenAlex Premium.**](https://openalex.org/pricing)